 This is where a unique One Health approach comes in.
 The Tulsi Foundation, founded and directed by emergency physician Dr. Chet Trivedy, is a UK-based organization dedicated toward providing trauma training to frontline conservation staff.
 Rangers and local researchers work in highly remote areas with limited or no access to medical facilities, clean water, or protective gear as they endure harsh environmental hazards.
 Many have been severely injured or killed in the line of duty while working to protect their natural resources and wildlife.

 Since 2016, The Tulsi Foundation has partnered with the Wildlife Conservation Trust (WCT) of India as the only organization implementing trauma training to rangers in tiger reserves.
-To date, they have worked in 3 Indian states, within 43 training camps between 14 reserves, and have trained a total of 1,250 rangers.
+To date, they have worked in 3 Indian states, within 43 training camps between 14 reserves, and have trained a over 1,000 rangers.
 They have also provided health checks to 341 rangers to assess and address medical needs, many of whom have never had a basic medical check-up before.
 While working in tiger reserves, rangers are at risk from issues such as trauma accidents, animal (sloth bears, tigers, elephants, leopards etc) and poacher attacks, venomous snakebites, and malaria.

 Training workshops include engaging lectures on first aid, basic life support, preventing injuries and illness from environmental hazards, psychological health challenges, the use of malaria testing kits, and checking blood pressure.
 Workshops also use various first responder scenarios, including how to handle a situation with an armed, injured poacher, to give hands on experience.